 The Building Captain’s Committee reaches out to people living in each building of our neighborhood to distribute and share DNA updates and information.

-The Development Committee is currently chaired by Mealie Fries and Robert Gibson, and its focus is to seek out new revenue streams for DNA, create volunteer opportunities for members, and manage the fundraising infrastructure of the association.
+The Development Committee works to seek out new revenue streams for DNA, create volunteer opportunities for members, and manage the fundraising infrastructure of the association.

-The Neighborhood Outreach Committee is currently chaired by Brenton Brown and Lu Green, and its focus is to reach out to downtown residents and small businesses to increase DNA membership and voter registration.
-This includes meeting with people face-to-face, placing or handing out flyers, and developing building captains and relationships with small businesses to build membership.
-This committee also oversees the Small Business Collaborative and its efforts to develop a strong small business community in downtown.
+The Neighborhood Outreach Committee works to reach out to Downtown residents and merchants to increase DNA membership and voter registration.
+This includes meeting with people face-to-face, placing or handing out flyers, and developing building captains and relationships with street-level small businesses open to the public in the Small Business Collaborative.

-The Urban Spaces Committee is currently chaired by Jeannie Bertoli and Josh Restivo, and its purpose is to develop and implement community-driven plans to improve our neighborhood parks, infrastructure, vacant buildings and lots, and other issues affecting the day-to-day use of the urban space in our neighborhood.
+The Urban Spaces Committee’s purpose is to develop and implement community-driven plans to improve our neighborhood parks, infrastructure, vacant buildings and lots, and other issues affecting the day-to-day use of the urban space in our neighborhood.

-The Safety Committee is currently chaired by Dan Pistor, and its focus is to work with residents and employees on strategies to improve neighborhood safety.
-This includes implementing and sustaining the Neighborhood Ownership Model downtown, which entails meeting with our downtown police officers, working alongside the Circuit Attorney’s Office to conduct court advocacy, hosting neighborhood walks, and any other activities associated with safety.
+The Safety Committee works with residents and employees on strategies to improve neighborhood safety.
+This includes implementing and sustaining the Neighborhood Ownership Model in Downtown, which entails meeting with our Downtown police officers, working alongside the Circuit Attorney’s Office to conduct court advocacy, hosting neighborhood walks, and any other activities associated with safety.